natrontech/360-noscope/README.md

 </p>

 <p align="center">
-  360 scan tool 2.0 from planval AG! :rocket:
+  Digital evolution of the 360° scan analysis tool of <a href="https://planval.ch/">Planval AG</a>! :rocket:
 </p>

 <br>

 ## Overview

-Components:
+In order to support swiss municipalities in shaping a livable future and promoting sustainable development, [Planval AG](https://planval.ch/) has developed the 360° scan analysis tool, which measures the attractiveness of a location on the basis of several indicators from the areas of economy, society and environment :seedling:

+**360° noscope** is the digital evolution of this tool, which focuses on the automation of data processing.

+### Components

+For more details, have a look at the [architecture](./docs/architecture.md)

-- [Analyze](./analyze): Read Data from ELK Stack, perform analytics & provide API for frontend
+- [Analyzer](./analyze): Perform analytics on data & provide a REST-API for the web frontend
-- [Crawler](./crawler): Python script to grab data and push it to the ELK stack
+- [Data Crawlers](./crawler): Python scripts to grab data from other APIs on the internet and push it to the ELK stack
-- [UI](./ui): Web frontend with Pocketbase as backend
+- [UI](./ui): Web frontend with [Pocketbase](https://pocketbase.io/) as backend
-- [Infra](./infra): Deployment resources for Kubernetes
+- [Infra](./infra/fluxcd/): Resources for Deployment on Kubernetes with [fluxcd](https://fluxcd.io/)

 ### Getting started and documentation

 To get started check out this [guide](./docs/getting-started.md) on how to build/run the application.
-For more information, go to the [documentation](./docs).
+For more information, go to the [docs](./docs).

 ### Open Source